musicbutton

 with the center of the galaxy results in knowledge of progress.

-there knowledge of the structure of the different forms of cyclic time, the cakra-order.
+there is knowledge of the structure of the different forms of cyclic time, the cakra order.

 (31) Controlling the entrance of the throat one controls hunger and thirst.